TheRealMorgenfrue/matrixrain-plasma6/README.md

 ## Installation

-installation requires `kpackagetool6` which can be found on the `kpackage` package on arch based distros, `kpackagetool6` on Suse based distros, and `kf6-kpackage` on debian based distros.
+installation requires `kpackagetool6` which can be found in the `kpackage` package on arch based distros, `kpackagetool6` on Suse based distros, and `kf6-kpackage` on debian based distros.

 ```bash
 git clone https://github.com/obsidianreq/matrixrain-plasma6.git